Talian dialect: History

 Italian settlers first began arriving into these regions in a wave of immigration lasting from approximately 1875 to 1914.
 These settlers were mainly from Veneto, a region in Northern Italy, where Venetian was spoken, but also from Trentino and Friuli-Venezia Giulia.
 In the south of Brazil these immigrants settled as smallholders in the region of Encosta da Serra.
-There they created three settlements: Conde D'Eu (now, Garibaldi, Rio Grande do Sul), Dona Isabel (now Bento Gonçalves, Rio Grande do Sul), and Campo dos Bugres (now Caxias do Sul).
+There they created three settlements: Conde D'Eu (now Garibaldi), Dona Isabel (now Bento Gonçalves), and Campo dos Bugres (now Caxias do Sul).
 As more people arrived, the Italian settlement expanded beyond these localities.
 Approximately 100,000 immigrants from Northern Italy arrived between 1875 and 1910.
 As time went by, a uniquely southern Brazilian dialect emerged.
 Veneto became the basis for Italian-Brazilian regionalism.

 Talian has been very much influenced not only by other Italian languages but also Portuguese, the national language of Brazil; this can be seen in the employment of numerous non-Venetian loanwords.
 It has been estimated that there have been 130 books published in Talian, including works of both poetry and prose.

 Similar to Riograndenser Hunsrückisch (hunsriqueano riograndense), the main German dialect spoken by southern Brazilians of German origin, Talian has suffered great deprecation since the 1940s.
-At that time, President Getúlio Vargas started a campaign of nationalization (similar to the Nacionalismo of neighboring Argentina) to try to force non-Portuguese speakers of Brazil to "better integrate" into the national mainstream culture.
+At that time, president Getúlio Vargas started the so-called Nationalization Campaign to force non-Portuguese speakers of Brazil to "better integrate" into the national mainstream culture.
 Speaking Talian or German in public, especially in education and press, was forbidden.